-What we liked: This is an extremely versatile fairway wood perfect for both beginners and players with fast swing speeds.
+What are our favorite features?
+This is an extremely versatile fairway wood perfect for both beginners and players with fast swing speeds.
 It is easy to launch, super-fast, and long enough to give you a decent distance.

 This is the best affordable fairway wood from the top manufacturer TaylorMade.
 If you are looking to use a fairway wood from a top brand but don’t want to decimate your bank balance, then this is your best shot.

 The RBZ comes in a sleek all-black subtle design.
 It looks like it could shoot the ball into the stratosphere.
 As much as it forgoes all the fancy multi-material construction of the latest fairway woods, it has a tried and true design that can benefit golfers of all abilities.